What's the Difference Between Gingivitis and Periodontitis?

 Proper oral hygiene habits can help ensure that gingivitis and periodontitis don’t happen to you.
 When plaque builds up on the teeth and hardens, it can result in severe damage to the teeth and gums.
 There are many stages of periodontal disease in which gingivitis is the first and the only reversible stage.
 At Premier Periodontics, we offer surgical and nonsurgical treatments to resolve periodontal disease.
-To schedule an exam with our experienced periodontal specialists to discuss treatment options, reach out to one of our convenient locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond, WA.
+To schedule an exam with our experienced periodontal specialists to discuss treatment options, reach out to one of our convenient locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond, WA.

 What is gingivitis?

 Gingivitis is gum inflammation and, when left untreated, can progress to more serious stages of periodontal disease, such as periodontitis.
 Plaque accumulates in the areas between the teeth, which inflame the gums.
 Even though gums are irritated, gum recession does not occur until later stages of periodontal disease.
 Gingivitis is a warning sign from the teeth and gums that you must be more proactive about your oral hygiene routine.
 There is also no irreversible bone damages during gingivitis.
 This makes it important for those diagnosed with gingivitis to visit our office for a routine dental cleaning that can remove this plaque and restore your oral health.

 There are many factors that may increase your risk of developing gingivitis, including:

 Smoking: In addition to being one of the biggest risk factors for gum disease, smoking also lowers the chances that treatment will be effective.

 Poor oral hygiene: Not brushing or flossing regularly can lead to the onset of gingivitis.